agentevolution/ae-profiles/readme.txt

 === Genesis Agent Profiles ===
-Contributors: agentevolution, davebonds, jtallant
+Contributors: agentevolution, davebonds
 Tags: real estate, agentpress, genesis, genesiswp, agent Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 3.6
-Stable tag: 0.1.3
+Stable tag: 0.9.1

-This plugin creates an real estate agent directory for genesis.
+This plugin creates a real estate agent directory for Genesis child themes.

 == Description ==

-The Genesis Agent Profiles plugin uses custom post types and templates to create an agent directory management system for Genesis Themes.
+The Genesis Agent Profiles plugin uses custom post types and templates to create a real estate agent directory management system for Genesis child themes.
+Includes sidebar widget to display a featured agent.

 == Installation ==

-1. Upload the entire `ae-profiles` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `genesis-agent-profiles` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Start entering agents into the agent directory.